Beliavsky/Fortran-code-on-GitHub/README.md

 [infnan](https://github.com/zaikunzhang/infnan): functions for checking Inf/NaN, Zaikun Zhang.
 They should work even if the compilers are invoked with aggressive optimization flags such as `gfortran -Ofast`.

+[test_compiler](https://github.com/zaikunzhang/test_compiler): tests the applicability of Fortran compilers in a project that develops optimization solvers, by Zhang Zaikun

 [test_nvfortran_20_11](https://github.com/vyu16/test_nvfortran_20_11): source code test.f90 by vyu16 attempts to call getitem, defined in dummy_module.f90, incorrectly.
 Both ifort and gfortran are able to catch it at compile time.
 However, nvfortran compiles the code and seems to just ignore the call at run time.

 ## Computational Chemistry